 Jun 12.
 B-17's and B-24's raid Kiska, damaging Japanese destroyer Hibiki.

 Jun 13.
 Saratoga, Enterprise, Hornet return to Pearl.

 Jun 13.
 U-boat landing of 4 German saboteurs at Amagansett, Long Island, N.Y.

 Jun 14.
 First echelon of 1st Marine Division (MGen Vandegrift), 5th Reg arrives at Wellington, New Zealand.

 Jun 14.
 First test of the bazooka shoulder-fired rocket destroys a tank.

 Jun 15.
 Copahee ACV-12 was commissioned at Puget Sound Navy Yard,

-first of 10 escort carriers (ferry) of the Bogue Class converted from merchant hulls.
+first of 10 escort carriers (ferries) of the Bogue Class converted from merchant hulls.

 Jun 15.
-Seven US ships torpedoed or mined by U-boats in Caribbean this day.
+Seven U.S. ships torpedoed, one mined by U-boats in Caribbean this day.